James Ramsay-Gibson-Maitland

 Sir James Ramsay-Gibson-Maitland, 4th Baronet (29 March 1848 – 9 November 1897) was a Scottish aquaculturist who dedicated his life to experimenting on the practices of husbandry in fish.
 He gained recognition for his work by being awarded several diplomas.

 Early life

-James Maitland was born on 29 March 1848, his father was Sir Alexander Ramsay-Gibson-Maitland of Clifton Hall, and his mother was Thomasina Maitland (née Hunt), and two brothers William and Keith.
-Sir Anthony was a descendant of the Earl of Lauderdale; however, it was through his father's marriage to Susan Ramsay that he inherited the Ramsay title and lands, as all other male descendants were deceased.
-Sir Anthony became the 3rd Baronet of Barnton, Sauchie and Bannockburn.
+James Maitland was born on 29 March 1848.
+His father was Sir Alexander Ramsay-Gibson-Maitland, 3rd Baronet of Clifton Hall, and his mother was Thomasina, née Hunt, and he also had two brothers, William and Keith.
+The Maitland baronets of Clifton were descendants of the Earls of Lauderdale, and in 1866 the 3rd Baronet had assumed the surname of Ramsay before that of Gibson-Maitland when he succeeded to the estates of Ramsay of Barnton.

 James was educated at St Andrews University before leaving to attend the Royal Military College at Sandhurst; however, after joining the army and becoming a Captain in the Highland Borderers, he left after one year.
 He married Fanny White, daughter of Sir Thomas Woollaston White, 2nd Baronet of Tuxford and Wallingwells in 1869, near Nottingham, and they moved to Craigend in 1873.
 James and Fanny had two daughters.